Forbidden Vancouver Walking Tours is a company that offers guided walking tours through Gastown, downtown Vancouver, the West End and Stanley Park.

 Tour guides and local actors entertain, educate and guide small groups through the streets and back alleys of downtown Vancouver.
 One of the tours – the Lost Souls of Gastown – is led by an actor or actress in costume.
 The other tours are with professional tour guides.

 Forbidden Vancouver is a great company.
 It offers exceptional guided tours of downtown Vancouver.
 We’ve been on their walks and loved them.
-Also, last time we checked, they had a 5 out of 5 rating on both TripAdvisor and Yelp!
+Also, last time we checked, they had a five out of five rating on both TripAdvisor and Yelp!
 It’s impossible to get reviews any higher than that!

 Walking Tour Options

 Forbidden Vancouver Walking Tours offers a number of different kinds of tours.
-A couple of them focus on the city’s historical past and explore Gastown and other parts of Vancouver‘s downtown core.
+A couple of them focus on the city’s historical past and explore Gastown and other parts of Vancouvers downtown core.
 A third tour explores Stanley Park.
-Another has an art deco and chocolate theme.
-A fifth looks at the city’s “gay” past.
+Another looks at the city’s “gay” past.
+There’s also a tour with holiday displays and hot chocolate during the Christmas season.

-Tours last for between about 1.5 and 2.5 hours.
+Tours last for between about 1.5 hours and 2.5 hours.
 They go at a comfortable pace – not too fast and not too slow.
-They are all recommended and, between the five of them, they offer something for everyone (except maybe for folk who really don’t like to walk, plus children under 14 years of age).
+They are all recommended and, between the six of them, they offer something for everyone (except maybe for folks who really don’t like to walk, plus children under 14 years of age).

-Comprehensive details about Forbidden Vancouver’s five main walking tour options are listed below.
+Comprehensive details about Forbidden Vancouver’s walking tour options are listed below.

-The various walking tours, duration and prices as of the summer of 2021 are listed below.
-The first prices are for students and seniors and the second prices are for other adults.
+The various walking tours, duration and prices as of early 2024 are listed below.

-See below for more comprehensive details about each option.
+See below for more comprehensive details about each of the above walking tours.

 Lost Souls of Gastown

-The Lost Souls of Gastown Tour is one of Forbidden Vancouver’s most popular tours.
+The Lost Souls of Gastown Tour is Forbidden Vancouver’s most popular tour.
 It’s a 1.5-hour storytelling excursion.
-Guided by a professional actor or actress, this tour goes through the side streets and alleyways of Gastown which is Vancouver’s historic old part of town.
+Guided by a professional actor, this tour goes through the side streets and alleyways of Gastown which is Vancouver’s historic old part of town.

-The tour starts in front of the Buro Coffee Bar at 356 Water Street.
-It finishes around 1 kilometre and 90 minutes later near Maple Tree Square in the heart of Gastown (at the corner of Water Street and Alexander).
+The tour starts in front of the Monaco Cafe at 356 Water Street.
+It finishes around a kilometre and 90 minutes later near Maple Tree Square in the heart of Gastown (at the corner of Water Street and Alexander).
 Places visited along the way include Gaoler’s Mews, the Gastown steam clock, the CPR railyards and former locations of the city’s first jailhouse, brothel and saloon.

-There is a story to this tour, told through the life experiences of the guide’s fictitious character from the late 1800’s.
-The historical information provided – from the bawdy houses to the plague, the great fire and murder of John Bray – however, are all historically accurate.
-Photos of what places used to look like are also shown along the way.
+There is a story to this tour, told through the life experiences of the guide’s fictitious character from the late 1800s.
+The historical information provided, however, from the bawdy houses to the plague, the great fire and murder of John Bray, are all historically accurate.
+Authentic photos of what places used to look like are also shown along the way.

-The tour usually runs four or five evenings a week beginning in the spring.
-By the summer it happens every day.
+This tour runs almost every evening between February and autumn, with extra times added around Halloween season.
 The last time we checked it cost $32 for adults and $29 for students and seniors.

-Click Lost Souls of Gastown Tour for tickets and more information on dates and times.
+Click Lost Souls of Gastown Tour for tickets and more information about this adventure.

 The Forbidden Vancouver Tour

 The Forbidden Vancouver Tour is a 1.75-hour walking tour.
 It explores Vancouver’s Victory Square and historic Gastown neighbourhoods.
-The group meets in front of the Gastown Steam Clock at 305 Water Street and the tour ends in Maple Tree Square just down the street.
+The group meets outside the Buro Espresso coffee shop at 356 Water Street and the tour ends in Maple Tree Square just down the road.

-The Forbidden Tour lasts for about one kilometre.
+The Forbidden Tour goes for about one kilometre.
 It starts by the Steam Clock at the corner of Water Street and Cambie in Gastown.
 It too costs between $29 and $32.

 If you want to be entertained while learning about Vancouver’s history of opium dens, prohibition, speakeasies, corruption, crime and various social sins, you’ll enjoy this tour.